kartoza/docker-geosafe/deployment/production/docs/Rancher.md

 creating a new stack. `docker-compose.yml` content goes into the `docker-compose` field and `rancher-compose.yml` to the `rancher-compose` field.
 This is the default compose file to quickly set up a new instance.
 However, there are some environment variables which are dependent on how you set up your instance.
 You need to change these values depending on your environment.
+Again see the video at the top of this page if you need some background on how a stack is created in rancher.

 ## QGIS Server